piyusdev2006/devTinder/homework.md

 - why do we need indexes in database
 - advantages and disadvantages of creating indexes
 - read about compound indexes and how to create them

+## Ref , Populate and thoughts process of Writng APIs
+- write code with proper validation of this API "/request/review/:status/:requestId"